Sank's Glossary of Linguistics

 WH-INFINITIVE-GENERALIZATION

 (Syntax) The languages of the world differ with respect as to whether they allow for infinitival interrogatives and infinitival relative clauses.
-In order to explain this variation, I postulate the "Wh-Infinitive-Generalization" that links the (non-) availability of infinitival interrogatives and infinitival relatives to morphological properties of the infinitival C-system.
+In order to explain this variation, I postulate the Wh-Infinitive-Generalization that links the (non-) availability of infinitival interrogatives and infinitival relatives to morphological properties of the infinitival C-system.

 For all languages the existence of operator movement that may end up in an infinitival Spec CP as a final landing site implies the existence of overt infinitival complementizers: